teamscode/teamscode.github.io/_posts/contests/2021-04-24-spring-2021-virtual-programming-contest.md

 X-Camp prioritizes personalized education, with problem sets tailored to each student’s needs and an enrollment system that encourages grade skipping.
 By participating in team-based competitions and facilitating frequent group study sessions, X-Camp also fosters an environment of collaboration to build each student’s confidence in their ability to code.

 X-Camp’s staff are composed of senior software engineers from major technology companies in Silicon Valley.
 They have strong support from international and domestic competition winners.

-They also have Scholarships & Special Discounts for Teamscode participants:
-They provide math and computer science merit scholarships to qualified students.
-Special discount code TS100 also available for participants of the Fall 2020 TeamsCode contest.

 For more information, please visit <a href="https://x-camp.academy">their website</a>.